Macedonian League

 "#macedonia.
 Greek genocide and forced assimilation of ethnic Macedonians specially in Lerin and Solun!
 Greece must pay for their crimes against humanity against Aegean Macedonian population!"

-To ensure the image and the message circulates to a wider audience, the Twitter user used the hashtag: #Macedonia.
+To ensure the image and the message circulates to a wider English and Slavic audience, the Twitter user used the hashtag: #Macedonia.

 Note: The term "Lerin" and "Solun" are the Bulgarian terms for the Greek cities of "Florina" and "Thessaloniki" respectively.
 We are assuming that in the opening line the Twitter user meant to write "Macedonian genocide" and not "Greek genocide" as written.